Perspective | All the president’s ‘Suburban Housewives’

 On Wednesday, Michelle Obama debuted her new podcast — a chatty, virtual coffee hour whose first guest was her husband, Barack.
 For 50 minutes, the former first couple discussed their vision of citizens’ “relationship to our communities and our country” — which really meant, Michelle said, exploring “our place in this world.”

-Michelle’s first community was her working-class nuclear family which, Barack teased, was “the Black ‘Leave it to Beavers.’ ” Her father, Fraser Robinson, worked for the city of Chicago.
-Her mother, Marian, looked after the home, the two children, the neighborhood, and she volunteered with the PTA — a collection of picket-fence tasks that might fit the president’s job description for a “housewife.”
+Michelle’s first community was her working-class nuclear family, which, Barack teased, was “the Black ‘Leave it to Beavers.’ ” Her father, Fraser Robinson, worked for the city of Chicago.
+Her mother, Marian, looked after the home, the two children and the neighborhood, and she volunteered with the PTA — a collection of picket-fence tasks that might fit the president’s job description for a “housewife.”

 Suburban?
 That’s where it gets more complicated.

 For Black middle-class families, Michelle said, “the dream was to move to the suburbs.”
-As a child she’d fantasized about a house with two stories — which, in her young imagination, signified financial achievement. “ ’The Brady Bunch’ had stairs,” she said. “ ‘The Partridge Family.’ ” She fantasized about a station wagon, and having her own bedroom.
+As a child, she’d fantasized about a house with two stories — which, in her young imagination, signified financial achievement. “ ‘The Brady Bunch’ had stairs,” she said. “ ‘The Partridge Family.’ ” She fantasized about a station wagon and having her own bedroom.

 Ultimately, though, the Robinsons never made it to the suburbs.
 Her father feared that a mortgage would make them house-poor, unable to save for his children’s education.
 And more importantly: “My father was suspicious of the suburbs because they still weren’t completely welcoming.”